mitjafelicijan/wowcodex.com/extractor/README.md

 ## Running it yourself

+> [!NOTE]
-These tools require you to have Lua, LuaRocks and Docker installed on your system.
+> These tools require you to have Lua, LuaRocks and Docker installed on
+> your system.

 Lua scripts require `luasql-mysql` and MySQL development C headers to be installed.
 Check `deps.sh` to check what is being installed.